 Good news!
 You can make this Greek yogurt bowl (AKA Greek Yoghurt bowl for those outside the USA) in advance.
 This recipe makes 2 bowls, so, I saved one of the bowls after I made it.

 It was good for 5 days, so that made me so happy.
-It didn’t get soggy or loose it textures.
+It didn’t get soggy or loose its textures.
 How fabulous is that!

-Make the bowl as described and cover with a dish and refrigerate.
+Make the bowl as described, then cover it with a dish and refrigerate.
 Please use it up within 5 days.

 You can also make an easy vegan smoothie bowl using acai berries.